GokulSamraj/Hell-Scapes-Tweaking-Tool/README.md

 #### Will this boost FPS?

-Basically it stables the fps and refuse lags but in certain situations it will boost fps too.
+Basically it stables the fps and reduce lags but in certain situations it will boost fps too.

 ## Support